catderohan/Pewlett-Hackard_Analysis/README.md

   ![](Resources/queryforactualemployees.PNG)

  Another interesting table to look at would be one that showed the groups of titles by the mentorship eligibility group.
+Here we can see that senior staff is the largest group by title in the mentorship eligibility program.

    ![](Resources/mentorshipbytitle.PNG)